jblairpdx/GIScience_I/labs/lab_2.md

 ##### Create a data frame of the world's countries.

 When in the *Data View* (not *Layout View*), adding a new data frame will cause the area displaying the active data frame (the main body of the application window) to go blank.
 This is because only the **active** data frame is displayed in *Data View*.
 ArcMap automatically switches the active data frame to the new one after adding it.
+The active data frame will have its name in **bold text**.
 To activate an inactive data frame, right-click on its name and choose `Activate`.

 1. Create a new data frame with the menu item `Insert->Data Frame`.
 2. Add the country boundaries you downloaded to the map.